 Day 3: Bartolome / Sullivan Bay

 Bartolome Island, which at its highest point is 114 meters, is one of the most photographed vistas in the archipelago.
-This island is quite young and quite volcanic, therefore, it's relatively unpopulated; only a small handful of die-hard plant and animal species have survived long enough to call this lava-land home.
+This island is quite young and volcanic, therefore, it's relatively unpopulated; only a small handful of die-hard plant and animal species have survived long enough to call this lava-land home.

 After the visit to Bartolome Island you'll visit nearby Sullivan Bay.
 At the turn of the century a huge lava flow spilled right down to the sea and today you can stroll across this black volcanic expanse, admiring its time-frozen ripples, bubbles and ropes.